Empire / Regency (approx. 1795-1820)

 Regency-Kleid (©Epochs of Fashion)

-To protect themselves from the cold and draughtiness of the houses and to spice the (white) dresses up, cashmere shawls and wraps were worn.
-The word „shawl“ has its origin in the Persian language and originally describes a woollen garment for men.
-These wraps soon gained fashionable importance.
+To protect themselves from the cold and draughtiness of the houses and to spice the (white) dresses up, colourful shawls and wraps were worn.
+The word „shawl“ has its origin in the Persian language and originally described a woollen garment for men.
+Adapted by central Europe, these wraps soon gained fashionable importance in the cultural centres like London and Paris.
 They were imported from India and later also manufactured in Europe, where the Scottish city Paisley became famous for them and lent its name to the distinctive drop-shaped pattern.
 Napoleon's wife, Empress Josephine, owned more than 300 shawls.

 Long overcoats, cloaks, capes and mantelets made of wool, merino and velvet and trimmed with fur were much in demand, too.
 One of those garments was the Redingote, a top coat quite alike to a dress but in closed in the front (often buttoned) and made of hardwearing and somewhat water-repellant cloth, was useful for journeys on horseback and being out in poor weather.
 The Redingote had originally been an item of men's clothing and the name is derived from "riding coat."
 In some cases the protecting was supported by being made of several layers and/or shoulder capes to prevent getting wet through.
 The skirt was cut overlong to cover the wearer's feet when up on horseback in side saddle or perched in the box seat of an open carriage.